 Jewlicious, East Side Jews + Wilshire Boulevard Temple team up to steam up the summer by hosting “LOVE FEST,” a 21+ event, on Saturday, July 20th, 2013 starting at 9:00 pm.
-This irreverent and modern celebration of Tu B’Av, the Jewish Day of Love, includes an aphrodisiac nosh, a live DJ, food trucks, a full bar and special guest performers.
+This irreverent and modern celebration of Tu B’Av, the Jewish Day of Love, includes an aphrodisiac nosh maybe they’ll have some Spanish Fly there?
+Its some powerful stuff, the strength is noted in this myaphrodisiacs article.
+There will also be a live DJ, food trucks, a full bar and special guest performers.
 The event will last until the wee hours of the morning – or until each person finds a soulmate.
 CLICK BELOW FOR TICKETS

 Sponsored in memory of Linda Einbinder

 Sponsored in part by Reboot (www.rebooters.net)

 Where: Harvard Street, between 6th & Wilshire, Los Angeles, CA 90010

 Cost: $20; ($15 If you attend with a another single person)

 “Lovefest celebrates the ancient Jewish festival of Tu B’Av which falls just after the saddest day in the Jewish calendar,” said Rabbi Yonah Bookstein of Jewlicious.
 “It

 teaches that while we might be knocked down we have to pick ourselves up and continue to live and thrive.”